rohangpta/rohangpta.github.io/content/posts/entropy.md

 The Second Law of Thermodynamics states

-> A system's entropy will either increase or remain the same over time, unless outside energy is added
+> For an isolated system, entropy will either increase or remain the same over time; decreases require exporting entropy to the environment.

 There's something about inevitability that I think is fascinating, especially when you can see it unfold in front of you -- my